Wright’s family wants stiffer charge for Minnesota ex-cop

 Many critics of the police believe the race of those involved in the Wright shooting played a role in which charges were brought.

-“If the officer was Black, perhaps even a minority man, and the victim was a young, white female affluent kid, the chief would have fired him immediately and the county prosecutor would have charged him with murder, without a doubt,” said Jaylani Hussein, executive director of the Minnesota chapter of the Council on American-Islamic Relations.
+“If the officer was Black, perhaps even a minority man, and the victim was a young, white female affluent kid, the chief would have fired him immediately and the county prosecutor would have charged him with murder, without a doubt,” Hussein said earlier Thursday.

 Potter could have easily been charged with third-degree murder, which carries a 25-year maximum sentence, said Rachel Moran, a law professor at the University of St. Thomas in St. Paul, Minnesota.
-But she noted that one difference between the Noor and Potter cases is that Potter will likely argue using the gun was a mistake, while Noor never said he didn’t intend to use his weapon.
+But she noted that Potter will likely argue using the gun was a mistake, while Noor never said he didn’t intend to use his weapon.

 “This is kind of the compromise charge, which isn’t to say it’s not serious.
 It is,” Moran said.
 “But they’re not reaching for the most serious charge they could theoretically file.
 They’re also not washing their hands and saying she has no criminal liability.”